The Story of the Jewish Community in Wolbrom

 Members of the Wolbrom Left-wing Poale Zion group march in Warsaw

 Branches of most of the Zionist and Jewish parties that were active in Poland were opened in Wolbrom.
 Some of the Zionist movements active in Wolbrom included the General Zionist Party, the Hitachdut, Mizrachi, Hashomer Hatzair, Beitar and Gordonia.
 Branches of Agudas Israel and the Bund operated as well.
 In the 1927 municipal elections, a united list of Jews was presented, which included all the Jewish organizations in the town, with the exception of the Bund.
 The list won 8 out of a total of 18 municipal seats.
-More »
+Continue reading »

 Education